No products in the cart.

 Who Can Benefit from Active Exercises?

-Patients that struggle with hemiparesis (weakness on one side of the body) can benefit from active exercise.
-As long as the person has some movement of their muscles (even if the control is not substantial), they can benefit from active exercises.
+Anyone who experiences muscle weakness after stroke can benefit from active exercise.
+As long as the survivor has some contraction of their muscles (even if the control is not substantial), active exercise can be utilized to make improvements in mobility, strength, and overall function.

-When mobility is limited and restricted by conditions like spasticity, passive exercises can be done before active exercise.
-This helps warm up the muscles and prepare them for active use.
+Active exercise is often performed after passive exercise, especially when mobility is limited or restricted by conditions like spasticity.
+Passive exercise helps warm up the muscles and prepare them for active use (think of stretching before strengthening).

-Patients who have some movement of their affected side, and working towards regaining more mobility, can begin with active exercises.
+Patients who have some movement of their affected side and are working towards regaining more mobility can begin with active exercises.
 However, ask your physical therapist what’s right for you.
-Some range-of-motion exercises are recommended regardless of mobility level.
+Some range of motion exercises are recommended regardless of mobility level, and your therapist can help you create a plan that is best suited to your unique goals.

 Just like passive exercise, active exercise benefits patients by stimulating neuroplasticity.
-Frequently practicing active rehab exercises will provide the brain with the stimulation it needs to rewire itself.
+Over time, consistent practice of active and passive exercise provides the brain with the stimulation it needs to rewire itself and regain functions that may have been lost due to stroke.

-Now that you know the difference between active and passive exercise, do you feel like your rehabilitation regimen is properly adapted to your ability level?
+Now that you know the difference between active vs passive exercises, do you feel like your rehabilitation regimen is properly adapted to your ability level?
+If not, talk with your therapist about your concerns.
+Your therapist is a trained expert and can adjust your current exercises or recommend new ones to fit your needs.

-To help with this, at-home rehab exercise devices like FitMi home therapy help motivate patients to exercise at home.
-This device is therapist-approved because it adapts to your ability level, and patients can practice both passive or active exercises.
+The key to making progress, even at home, is high repetition of therapy exercises (sometimes called massed practice).
+To assist with this, at-home rehab exercise devices like FitMi home therapy help motivate patients to exercise at home.
+This device is therapist-approved because it adapts to your ability level, and patients can practice both passive and active exercises.

-Rehab devices have higher compliance rates than written sheets of exercise, which means that patients see better results with interesting equipment.
-However, some patients prefer written sheets.
+Rehab devices have higher compliance rates than written sheets of exercise, which means that patients see better results with fun, interactive equipment.
+Ultimately, the best program for you is one that you can be consistent with and that helps you reach your own specific goals.

-To help you get started, here are some free exercise guides from our rehabilitation blog:
+To help you get started toward recovery, here are some free exercise guides from our rehabilitation blog:

 Passive Exercise Guides: